jarrarhaider1214/docs/pages/user-guide/overview/cloudplex-components/cloudplex-components.md

 One of the dashboard that will be provided in platform is health dashboard.
 Health dashboard will provide detailed information like latency, error rate for a service.
 In this way you will be able to pinpoint the issue and focus on the health of specific service in a mesh.

+#### Debugging Dashboard

+There is also a debugging dashboard in Mega Mesh, which will help in debugging of the mesh.
+Dashboard will provide detailed and fine grained information about each mesh component and how they are interacting with each other.
+It will also provide information like success rate, latency for each component of the mesh.

 ### Assessment & Evaluation

 Users can also run tests on the new services or the new version of services before taking those services live into production.
 This can even be done without affecting the existing users.
 Using this feature, you can check the health and telemetry of services before going live.